cheungdzinyung/address/README.md

   - QA
   - Feature
   - Bug Fix
-- Implement self-managed cloud infrastructure using AWS giving more control over different functionalities and features sch as database integration
+- Implement self-managed cloud infrastructure using AWS giving more control over different functionalities and features sch as database integration. ******Can also integrate testing before deployment******
 - A11y implementation to increase accessibility to all people, including those with disabilities or impairments
 - i18n implementation to allow for internationalization of contents